AccelByte/revocation-grpc-plugin-server-python/README.md

    This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.

 4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.
 This is different from the Oauth Client from the Prerequisites section and it is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.
-   > :exclamation: For AGS Starter customers, you don't need to add the permissions.
-All confidential IAM clients already contain the necessary permissions.

    - ADMIN:NAMESPACE:{namespace}:PLUGIN:REVOCATION [UPDATE, DELETE]
    - ADMIN:NAMESPACE:{namespace}:REVOCATION [UPDATE]